Imperium42/discord-rpc/README.md

 ## Now What?
 Tips!

 * Now that you're done, you can completely ignore the main `DiscordRpc.cs` file.
-I recommend you keep the `DiscordController.cs` clean/high-level and make a `DiscordCtrlInfo.cs` class for all your classes.
+I recommend you keep the `DiscordController.cs` clean/high-level and make a new `DiscordCtrlInfo.cs` class for all your classes.
+You can interact with your DiscordController.cs however way you want (I prefer a singleton).

-* Don't forget that the `presence` object is GLOBAL.
-This means you should RESET IT ( `= new()` ) every time you call UpdatePresence().
+* Don't forget that the `presence` object is on the GLOBAL scope.
+This means you should RESET IT ( `= new()` ) every time you call UpdatePresence(), unless you want the old values to remain.
 I have common/shared stuff in UpdatePresence() then a few helpers before/after.
 For example, UpdatePresenceLogin(), UpdatePresenceLobby().
 I also made a helper class to set all my defaults that I use almost every time to make it easy (or at least have fallbacks).

 * Don't forget you must have a min AND max for the (x of y) to show up.

 * When uploading assets, the names are converted to lowercase.
 Don't forget!
 You will!
 Don't! ;)

-* Best practice for me is to use enums to keep track of the names.
+* Best practice is probably to use enums to keep track of the names of the uploaded assets (in lowercase).

-## More Tips!
+## Community Tips

-* Pull request here with more tips as you find them. **Seeking tips on building on Mac/Linux!**
+* Pull request here with more tips or sample scenes/scripts as you find them.

 ## Included Unity Example Project: button-clicker